nrkno/tv-automation-emberplus-connection/README.md

 # node-emberplus

-This is an implementation of [Lawo's Ember+](https://github.com/Lawo/ember-plus) control protocol for Node.
+This is an implementation of [Lawo's
+Ember+ control protocol](https://github.com/Lawo/ember-plus) for Node.
 One of Node's great strengths is the ready availability of frameworks for various communication protocols and user interfaces; this module allows those to be integrated with Ember+ somewhat more easily than the reference libember C++ implementation.

+This library is used in the [**Sofie** TV News Studio Automation System](https://github.com/nrkno/Sofie-TV-automation/).

 This version support following ember objects : Node, Parameter, Matrix, QualifiedNode, QualifiedParameter, QualifiedMatrix, QualifiedFunction.